Leinad677YT/MC-multiplayer_template/room_detection/README.md

 This pack places on a scoreboard the _room id_ of the place the player is inside of, tagging the players if they are inside one.

+> [!IMPORTANT]
+> Negative ids are reserved for internal reasons.
+This is to allow me to make generators as modules without the need to worry about breaking anything.
+Why so many? to reduce the risk of repeating them, I'm gonna guess that you won't have more than 2^31 unique rooms at the same time.
+Sorry for the inconvenience.

 ### Specification

 - **entity tag**